ad-si/TaskLite/docs-source/faqs.md

   <summary><small>Answer:</small></summary>

 Not locking you in is one of the most important aspects of TaskLite.
-Therefore it supports numerous export formats:
+Therefore, it supports numerous export formats:

 - JSON - All tasks as one JSON array
 - [JSON Lines](https://jsonlines.org) - One JSON object per task